MicroEJ/docs/VEEPortingGuide/platformCreation.rst

 ================

 It is possible to define custom :ref:`Application options <application_options>` that can be passed to the BSP through an ELF symbol defined at link-time, hence the term `link-time option`.
-This allows the Platform to provide configuration options to the Application developer without the need to rebuild the BSP source code.
+This allows to provide configuration options to the Application developer without the need to rebuild the BSP source code.

 To define a link-time option, first choose an option name with only alphanumeric characters (``[a-zA-Z][a-zA-Z0-9]*`` without spaces).